cyberbotics/webots-doc/guide/using-the-thymio-ii-robot.md

 %end

-The Thymio II distance sensor feedback is given on [this figure](#proximity-sensor-response-versus-distance).
+The Thymio II distance sensor feedback is given on [this figure](using-the-thymio-ii-robot.md#proximity-sensor-response-versus-distance).
 The calibration was performed using a regular A4 white paper.

 %figure "Proximity sensor response versus distance"